Shopping cart software: Types

-PCI Compliance
+PCI compliance

 The PCI security standards are a blanket of regulations set in place to safeguard payment account data security.
-The council that develops and monitors these regulations is composed of the leading providers in the payment industry: American Express, Discover Financial Services, JCB International, MasterCard Worldwide, and Visa Inc. Essentially, they define the best practices for storing, transmitting, and handling of sensitive information over the internet.
+The council that develops and monitors these regulations is composed of the leading providers in the payment industry: American Express, Discover Financial Services, JCB International, Mastercard, and Visa Inc. Essentially, they define the best practices for storing, transmitting, and handling of sensitive information over the internet.

 Visa Inc. can hold shopping cart software providers responsible for liability that may occur as a result of non-compliance to Visa's regulations.
 For this reason, Visa Inc. may require that online merchants use shopping cart software providers from their list of PCI DSS-validated service providers.